-If you’re using a text overlay on your ad, Facebook stipulates that this should not take up more than 20% of the ad’s space.
+Facebook specifies that if you use text overlay over your ad, it shouldn’t take up more than 20% of your ad’s space.

 If you’re not sure if your ad is floating that 20% rule, you can use Facebook’s Image Text Check function to find out.